-Career Services assists students in self-exploration by assisting them in identifying interests, abilities, values, personality, and environmental preferences that are helpful in choosing a major and career.
-Several opportunities are available for students to do this, including individual appointments with a career counselor, interest and personality assessments, the three-unit course Calling, Major, and Career Exploration: A Strengths-based Approach as well as Career and Life Planning, a three-unit, upper-division course.
+Career Services assists students in self-exploration by assisting them in identifying interests, abilities, values, personality, and environmental preferences.
+Several opportunities are available for students to do this, including individual appointments with a career counselor, interest and personality assessments, and Career and Life Planning, a three-unit, upper-division course.